revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-- Decommission the DataNode role.
+- Step1: Decommission the DataNode role.
 When asked to select the role instance to decommission, select the DataNode role instance.
-- Stop the DataNode role.
+- Step2: Stop the DataNode role.
 - Verify the integrity of the HDFS service.
-- After all errors are resolved, perform the following steps.
+- Step3: Errors are resolved, perform the following steps.

 </details>
 </blockquote>